What is HEAD in Git?

 Attached & detached state

-First of all, it's important to know that the HEAD
+First, it's essential to know that the HEAD

 pointer can be in either of two states: attached or detached.
-Default state is attached, where any manipulation to the history is automatically recorded to the branch HEAD
+The default state is attached, where any manipulation of the history is automatically recorded to the branch HEAD

 is referencing the underlying commit directly and is not "attached" to a particular branch.

-Still confusing?
+Still, confusing?
 Don't worry!
-Take a look at below illustration, showcasing the two states in a side-by-side comparison.
-Note that our history only contains two commits (C0 & C1), and one branch (master) with its remote counterpart (o/master).
+The illustration below showcases the two states in a side-by-side comparison.
+Note that our history only contains two commits (C0 & C1) and one branch (master) with its remote counterpart (o/master).

 branch.
 On the right, HEAD